JonathanBrunssen/programming-fundamentals-1337/C++/notes/README.md

     - Done during lab
   - Phase 3
     - In class lab
-    - Done the class after phase 2 (if phase 2 is on thursday phase 3 is on tuesday)
+    - Done the class after phase 2 (if phase 2 is on Thursday phase 3 is on Tuesday)
     - Bring your laptop!